What is video-modelling?

 Each video models one or more behaviours or skills – for example, turn-taking, saying hello or brushing teeth.
 The child watches the video then copies the behaviour.
 The aim is for the child to build up to doing the skill or behaviour in other settings without needing to watch the video first.

-Your child could use video-modelling at school or home or in therapy sessions with professionals like occupational therapists or psychologists.
+Your child could use video-modelling at school or home or in therapy sessions with professionals like speech pathologists, occupational therapists or psychologists.

 The cost of video-modelling depends on how you and your child use it.